Veterinary SciencesFind a programme

 Professor Mike Mendl, (Professor of Animal Behaviour and Welfare), Animal Welfare; Cognition; Emotion

 Dr Siobhan Mullan, (Senior Research Fellow), Animal Welfare and Behaviour. ; Improving animal welfare through farm assurance

 Dr Jo Murrell, (Reader in Veterinary Anaesthesia), Mechanisms of pain perception and veterinary anaesthesia.

 Dr Liz Paul, (Senior Research Fellow), Animal welfare; cognition; emotion; empathy.

-Dr Nicola Rooney, (Senior Teaching Fellow and Programme Director of Global Wildlife Health), Animal behaviour and wellbeing of companion animals, and their interactions with humans
+Dr Nicola Rooney, (Senior Teaching Fellow & Programme Director of Global Wildlife Health), Animal behaviour and wellbeing of companion animals, and their interactions with humans.

 Dr Louisa Slingsby, (Teaching Fellow), Clinical analgesia in cats and dogs.

-Dr Taro Takahashi, (Senior Lecturer in Sustainable Livestock Systems and Food Security), bioeconomic modelling and life cycle assessment (LCA) of livestock production systems; programme evaluation and general equilibrium modelling of pasture and livestock-based economies
+Dr Taro Takahashi, (Senior Lecturer in Sustainable Livestock Systems and Food Security), Bioeconomic modelling and life cycle assessment (LCA) of livestock production systems as well as programme evaluation and general equilibrium modelling of pasture and livestock-based economies.

-Professor Séverine Tasker, (Professor of Feline Medicine), Infectious diseases - particularly haemotropic mycoplasmas and female coronavirus; Small animal infectious diseases and haematology.
+Professor Séverine Tasker, (Professor of Feline Medicine), Infectious diseases, particularly haemotropic mycoplasmas & feline coronavirus ; Small animal infectious diseases and haematology.